DerStimmler/pwa-showcase/README.md

 # PWA Showcase

-Example repo to show the process of turning a vanilla WebApp into a PWA
+Example project to show the process of turning a vanilla WebApp into a PWA

 ## Features